FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/effectivecost.md

 ### Concerning Amortization Approaches

-Eligible purchases should be *amortized* using a methodology determined by the provider that reflects the needs of their customer base and is proportional with the Pricing Quantity and the time granularity of the *row*.
+Eligible purchases should be *amortized* using a methodology determined by the provider that reflects the needs of their customer base and is proportional to the Pricing Quantity and the time granularity of the *row*.
 Should a practitioner desire to *amortize* relevant purchases using a different approach, the practitioner can do so using the [Billed Cost](#billedcost) for the line item representing the initial purchase.

 ## Content constraints